typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-array-delete.md

 ---
-description: 'Disallow the delete operator with array expressions.'
+description: 'Disallow using the `delete` operator on array values.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑